COGS18/COGS18.github.io/_build/labs/CL8-CodeReview.md

 - Get together in groups of 2 or 3
 - Make sure everyone is clear and up to date on the project description posted on the website
 - Each person should briefly explain the idea of the project, and describe where they are in the project
-- Review each others code, focusing on the elements below.
+- Review each other's code, focusing on the elements below.
 Take notes on any comments you have, and write them down for the other person
 - Debrief each other on the comments you made

+### What to Focus On

 When reviewing each other's code, focus on and try to provide feedback on each of the following elements:

 - Project idea
     - Can you understand what the other person is trying to do, and how they will do it?
     - Does it sound like an idea that meets the requirements of the class?